Best Diet Plan For Marathon Runners

 Another food group which is necessary for runners is the fats.
 They are necessary components which provide energy and fuel to the body.
 But you should not eat a meal full of fats just before the marathon.
 Are you wondering where to get the fats from?
 Let’s explain it for you!

 Fats are of three main types; saturated, polyunsaturated and monounsaturated.
 You can get the portion of saturated ones from meat, chicken as well as butter or coconut oil.
-Whereas, the polyunsaturated fats can be found in different types of seeds and fish.
+Whereas, polyunsaturated fats can be found in different types of seeds and fish.
 The fats which are Monounsaturated can be taken from oils such as olive oil as well as different types of nuts.

 Taking Fruits and Veggies is a MUST!